underlay/apg-expression-parser/README.md

 5. Pointer dereference.
 If the free variable is of a pointer type to a label with key `ex:foo`, you can de-reference it with `* ex:foo`.
 The next expression in the pipeline will have the value of the label as its free variable.
 6. Component projection.
 If the free variable is a product type that has a component named `ex:bar`, you can "get" the value of that component with `. ex:bar`.
 7. Option injection.
 You can _produce_ a variant (ie a value of a coproduct/sum/union type) of tag `ex:baz` with `\ ... % ex:baz`, where `...` is another pipeline of expressions.
 8. Tuple construction.
-You can create a product of three components with `{ ex:foo -> ... ; ex:bar -> ... ; ex:baz -> ... }`, where each `...` is another pipeline of expressions.
+You can create a product of e.g. three components with `{ ex:foo -> ... ; ex:bar -> ... ; ex:baz -> ... }`, where each `...` is another pipeline of expressions.
+The last `;` is optional.
 9. Case analysis.
 You can "handle" each option of a coproduct type with `[ ex:foo <- ... ; ex:bar <- ... ; ex:baz <- ... ]`, where each `...` is another pipeline of expressions.
 Note that case analysis uses square brackets instead of braces, and reverses the direction of the associating arrows.
+The branches of each case must return values of the same type, or at least "unifiable types", which will be explained later.
+Again, the last `;` is optional.

 Suppose we wanted to transform a product value that has a string `ex:name` component into a product value that has a) an optional string component `ex:name` and b) and optional number component `ex:age`.
 By "optional" here we just mean "a coproduct unit and something else".